 Author: Katie Gregory

-The TUI FAMILY LIFE Janna e Sole opened in May 2017 – it's got a new look, a triple helping of pools, and a handy shuttle ready to whisk you to the nearby beach.
+The TUI FAMILY LIFE Janna e Sole has a triple helping of pools, and a handy shuttle ready to whisk you to the nearby beach.

 TUI SENSIMAR Matta Village, which is new to the Sensimar collection for 2017, has a really boutique feel.
 It's small and intimate, with Mediterranean-style buildings clustered around a big pool and framed by pine forests.
 It's adults-only, so the pace is firmly set to relaxed.